utopia-php/abuse/README.md

 **Time Limit Abuse**

 The time limit abuse allow each key (action) to be performed [X] times in given time frame.
 This adapter uses a MySQL / MariaDB to store usage attempts.
-Before using it create the table schema as documented ate this repository (./data/schema.sql)
+Before using it create the table schema as documented in this repository (./data/schema.sql)

 ```php
 <?php